 How to Prune Rhododendrons

 If you are considering pruning, you should probably plan to fertilize your shrub in late fall the year before.
 Doing so afterward may result in leggy growth.
 Since buds form on next year’s flowers, by the time blooming has stopped, they are already well advanced.
 Therefore, as the flowers fade, trim no more than 15-20 inches off the strongest branches.
 Cut back the plant to expose the inner branches.
 Follow the branch down to the last whorl of leaves you want to keep and cut just above those leaves, about 1/4 inch above the topmost leaf in this cluster.

 Large, overgrown rhododendrons can be cut 12-15 inches from the ground when necessary.
 Rhododendrons often have three or more main branches rising from the crown of the plant.
 Each of these primary branches should be cut at a different height to produce a more natural-looking shrub.
 Cut about 1/2 to 3/4 of an inch just above a latent bud.
 Pruning above a cluster of two or three buds is even better.

 Sometimes more severe pruning may be necessary, requiring cutting to about 6 inches or so from the ground.
-Their adventitious buds at the base of the plant will send up new shoots, but keep in mind that flowering usually will not occur for up to 2 or 3 years after this heavy pruning.
+Their adventitious buds at the base of the plant will send up new shoots, but keep in mind that flowering usually will not occur for up to two or three years after this heavy pruning.